grafana/loki/docs/api.md

 Alias (DEPRECATED): `GET /api/prom/tail`

-`/loki/api/v1/tail` is a websocket endpoint that will stream log messages based on a query.
+`/loki/api/v1/tail` is a WebSocket endpoint that will stream log messages based on a query.
 It accepts the following query parameters in the URL:

 - `query`: The [LogQL](./logql.md) query to perform